FAQ

 Q: Do I have to donate any time to be a member in the CSA?

-A: Yes, every share needs to volunteer to help out at one distributions during the six month season.
+A: Yes, every member (or family) needs to volunteer to help out distributions during season (2 shifts in the summer, and 1 in the winter).

 Q: If I work late or have children, do I still have to work at distribution?

-A: Yes, we have a late shift from 6-8 PM for people who can’t leave work early.
-If your schedule is not flexible at all we can arrange for other volunteer opportunities.
-You can bring your children to distribution with you.
+A: Yes, we have a late shift for people who can’t leave work early.
+If your schedule is not flexible at all, we can arrange for other volunteer opportunities.
+You can bring your children to distribution with you - we love little helpers!

 Q: What happens if I’m on vacation or can’t get to distribution one week?

 A: You can ask a friend/neighbor to pick up your share or give it away.
-If no one comes to pick up your share it is donated to Phoenix House and used in their residential cafeteria.
+If no one comes to pick up your share, it is shared among the Randolph Beer team.

 Q: Are there any events or activities associated with the CSA?

-A: Members volunteer to plan get togethers, food demos and the farm visits.
+A: Members volunteer to plan get-togethers, food demos and farm visits.
 We always welcome new ideas and volunteers for other activities.
+If you have an idea and would like to share it via our weekly newsletter, please get in touch with core (at) dumbocsa (dot) org.

 Q: What if there is a drought or flooding and the farm can’t produce the quantity or quality of vegetables it normally does?